Protective Order Hearings

-- If the man or woman has been been convicted of any misdemeanor act of domestic violence, including domestic assault or domestic battery; or
+- If the man or woman has been convicted of any misdemeanor act of domestic violence, including domestic assault or domestic battery; or

 - If the man or woman is the subject of a court order that does one of the following:

-- Was granted after the person received notice and had the chance to participate before the order was granted;
+- Was granted after the person received the notice and had the chance to participate before the order was granted;

-- Provides for some kind of restraint of the individual from stalking, threatening or harassing a domestic relation, or if the order prevents any actions that would place another domestic relation in reasonable fear of bodily injury or harm;
+- Provides for some kind of restraint of the individual from stalking, threatening, or harassing a domestic relation, or if the order prevents any actions that would place another domestic relation in reasonable fear of bodily injury or harm;

-Domestic Violence Restraining Order
+Domestic Violence Restraining Order in Tampa, FL

 A restraining order for domestic violence may be requested by any man or woman who claims to be the victim of domestic violence or who claims to believe that he or she will soon become the victim of domestic violence in Florida.

 To qualify as “domestic violence” under Florida law the incidents described in the petition must have occurred between a husband and wife, a former husband and wife, people related by marriage or blood, people who are living together as an intimate couple, or parents who have a child in common.

-Repeat Violence Restraining Order
+Repeat Violence Restraining Orders in Tampa, FL

 In order to file a restraining order petition for repeat violence in Florida, a person must claim to have been a victim of two acts of violence or stalking committed by another.
 At least one of those incidents must have occurred within the last six (6) months.

 Under Florida Statute Section 784.046(1)b) and (2)(a), the respondent must have committed two acts of violence or stalking on two separate occasions, one of which must have occurred within the last 6 months.
 These types of restraining orders are the most prone to abuse and the most likely to be overturned on appeal.

-Protective Orders for Dating Violence
+Protective Orders for Dating Violence in Tampa, FL

 Dating violence does not include ordinary relations, whether business or social, between two individuals who did not engage in or have an expectation of engaging in intimate or sexual relations.
 An order for protection from dating violence is only appropriate when a battery, assault, stalking, kidnapping or false imprisonment allegation is made.

-Protective Orders for Sexual Violence
+Protective Orders for Sexual Violence in Tampa, FL

 Sexual violence under Florida law refers to at least one incident of sexual battery, or any other forcible felony involving a sexual act or an attempted sexual act regardless of whether the parties were domestically related.